mohammadsanvi/espresso-emporium-client/README.md

 ## ✨ Features

-### ✅ User Authentication
-- Secure login and user identity management using Firebase Authentication
-- Protected routes for authorized actions only

 ### ☕ Coffee Management (CRUD)
 - **Create** – Add new coffee items
 - **Read** – View list of all coffee items with image & description